-Cut all the canes of autumn-fruiting raspberries down to within 5cm of the ground every year in February.
+Cut all the canes of autumn-fruiting raspberries down to within 5cm of the ground every year, from autumn to late winter.
 This encourages them to send up fresh new stems that will bear fruit in the coming autumn.
-Summer-fruting raspberries should be cut down after they’ve cropped, in late summer.

 Group 3 clematis

-Prune Group 3 clematis in February by cutting the plant down to 10cm above the ground.
-Read our guide to winter-pruning clematis.
+Group 3 clematis flower in mid-late summer.
+Prune in February by cutting the plant down to 10cm above the ground to remove long, old growth and encourage strong flowering shoots.
+Cut back Texensis and viticella hybrids to ground level before new growth emerges.
 Most other groups of clematis only need a light tidy up after flowering.
-Hard pruning in February is optional for Viticella Group varieties.
 Find out more about clematis groups.

-Fruit bushes, including blueberries and blackcurrants, plus gooseberries and redcurrants can be pruned in winter.
-As a general rule, remove some old wood each year, creating a goblet shape and leaving healthy young branches that will produce large crops in years to come.
+Fruit bushes, including blueberries and blackcurrants, plus gooseberries and redcurrants should be pruned in winter.
+As a general rule, remove some old wood each year, creating a goblet shape, leaving healthy young branches that will produce large crops in years to come.

+Cut back bush and climbing roses hard in late winter to promote healthy growth, flowering shoots and plenty of blooms in the summer.
 Many types of rose can be pruned in winter, including floribundas, hybrid teas, shrub roses and climbing roses.
-Rambling roses are pruned in late summer, but can be renovated in winter.
+Rambling roses should be pruned in late summer, but can be renovated in winter.
 As a general rule, cut back thin, weak stems the most, and thick, vigorous stems the least.
 Aim to leave plants anything from 15cm to 45cm tall, depending on the original size of the plant and your preference.

 Apple and pear trees

-These should be pruned from November to mid-March to encourage fruiting.
+Apples and pear trees should be pruned from November to mid-March to encourage fruiting.
+Pruning will help encourage a good crop by channelling energy into the remaining buds.
 Aim to create a wine-glass shape, with evenly spaced branches rising up from the trunk in a circle around a hollow centre.
-Cut off any water shoots at their very base and remove any dead, diseased or crossing branches.
-Read our practical guide to pruning apple and pear trees.
+Cut off any shoots at the base and remove dead, diseased or crossing branches.

 Deciduous ornamental trees

-From November to March, remove smaller branches arising from the trunk to create a clean, bare stem at least 90-120cm tall.
-Remove any branches that impede access or block mowing, but cut sensitively, thinning out rather than chopping back the whole canopy.
-Read our guide to winter-pruning trees and shrubs.
+From November to March, remove smaller branches from ornamental trees to create a clean, bare stem at least 90-120cm tall.
+Remove branches that impede access or block mowing, but cut sensitively, thinning out rather than chopping back the whole canopy.